SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 Such results, with a more thorough analysis, could help us determine the most defining feature(s) of a game and classify genres and tags according to the value players assign to them in a game.
 This could help players orient themselves more precisely when looking for a specific type of experience, contrary to simply search for a tag or genre's presence in a game, which does not indicate how important this characteristic will be in said game.

-In addition to this overall suggestion that some genres and tags are more salient than others depending on the games, this table offers an interesting perspective on genres and user-defined tags in themselves.
+In addition to this overall suggestion that some genres and tags are more salient than others depending on the games, this table offers an interesting perspective on the genres and user-defined tags themselves.
 Indeed, at the exception of cluster 19, all genres defined by Steam are appearing in the user tags as well.

 Supposedly, then, Steam users relate to the official genres.
 However, the games from clusters 2, 5, 9, 11, and 16 all share the same genre, Action.
 They can be distinguished by their tags, which are more precise.
 The same happens with the RPG genre in clusters 10 and 13.
 In cluster 13, the only tag shared by all games is RPG as well, while cluster 10 has several tags complementing it.
 Possibly, the games from cluster 13 could be considered as the most representative of the RPG genre, while cluster 10 regroups RPG games with other salient features.
 Although the official genres are generally included in the user-defined tags, they appear to be insufficient by themselves, especially the Action genre.